dougeby/IntuneDocs/InTuneDocs/Understand/frequently-asked-questions-for-microsoft-intune.md

 ms.assetid: a8126cca-9ec4-454b-a20b-dc1bb6797327
 author: Nbigman
 ---
-# Frequently asked questions for Microsoft Intune
+# Frequently asked questions about Intune
-This topic provides answers to frequently asked questions about Microsoft Intune.
-If you have suggestions for other questions you'd like to see answered, [let us know](https://microsoftintune.uservoice.com/).
+This article answers some frequently asked questions about Intune.
+If you don't see an answer to your question here, [let us know](https://microsoftintune.uservoice.com/).

 ## General issues

--   **How can I know when the Microsoft Intune service has been updated?**
+-   **How can I know when the Intune service has been updated?**

     Log on to your account at manage.microsoft.com.
-In Administration Overview select View Service Status.
+In Administration Overview, choose **View Service Status**.
 The location of your tenant and the maintenance schedule are listed there.
-For details of the service updates see [What's new in Microsoft Intune](../Topic/What-s-new-in-Microsoft-Intune.md).
+Read about the service updates in the [What's new](../Topic/What-s-new-in-Microsoft-Intune.md) article.

 -   **If a user renames a device within the Company Portal app will that name change in Intune or Configuration Manager?**